Elgin V. Kuykendall: Early years

-Elgin Victor Kuykendall was born in Oakland, Oregon on October 8, 1870.
+Elgin Victor Kuykendall was born in Oakland, Oregon, on October 8, 1870.
 His father, G.B.
 Kuykendall, was a prominent physician in the Southeastern Washington town of Pomeroy, Washington.
 It was in that region of the state that Kuykendall grew up, attending the public schools of rural Garfield County.

-Following completion of his secondary education, Kuykendall briefly worked as a school teacher.
+Following completion of his secondary education, Kuykendall briefly worked as a schoolteacher.
 He decided to pursue a career in jurisprudence in 1892, taking up the study of law under Pomeroy attorney Samuel G. Cosgrove, a man who would later become the sixth Governor of Washington.
 Kuykendall passed the Washington state bar exam in 1894 but did not immediately begin legal practice, instead running for election and winning the post of Superintendent of Schools in that same year.
 He would ultimately serve one term in that capacity.
 He also served for six months as principal of Pomeroy High School.

-Kuykendall married Marguerite Scully, the daughter of an Asotin County, Washington pioneer, in 1896.
+Kuykendall married Marguerite Scully, the daughter of an Asotin County, Washington, pioneer, in 1896.
 The couple would raise four children together.